stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 After all that converation I figured that this question was entirely answerable.
 So I downloaded my full Google Voice history and parsed it.

-### Who was I texting?
+### WHO was I texting?

 Mostly my girlfriend.
 We've been together since late October of 2012.
 I suspect her frequent exclamation usage has influenced me.
 Maybe I'll refactor my code a little to separate out the percentage of text to her that get exclamation points as compared to everybody else.

 ### What does it matter?

 The English language has a defacto standard of being controlled by its users.
 Unlike French, which is controlled by a central authority, English is driven by ordinary people.
 And dictionary and style guide publishers are agree to grab free publicity by annoucing which new works they've recognized in a given year.
 The ease with which lingustic trends can now be identified will only speed up this process.
 Sure [dictionary xyz] recognized in 2013 that literally stopped meaning literally and soon will we literally be able to pin point when a meaning shifts.
 And for the editor who wants to rewrite the textbook meaning of exclamation points, the evidence is mounting.

 ### How did I do that?